felipebottega/Tensor-Fox/README.md

 ![alt_text](https://github.com/felipebottega/Tensor-Fox/blob/master/readme_files/formula1.png)

 Since Numpy's convention is different from ours with regard to third order tensors.
 This convention may be irrelevant when using the routines of Tensor Fox, but since I build all the modules thinking this way, it is fair that this point is made explicitly.
 The function **showtens** prints a third order tensor with this particular convention and print tensors of higher order just as Numpy would print.
-Below we show both conventions with an example of third order tensor.
+Below we show both conventions for this third order tensor.

 ![alt_text](https://github.com/felipebottega/Tensor-Fox/blob/master/readme_files/ipynb2.png)